Arvind1997/financial-datawarehouse-aws/README.md

 S3 Bucket: Create an S3 bucket to store raw and transformed data.
 AWS Glue: Set up Glue for crawling and ETL jobs.
 Athena: Configure Athena for querying data stored in S3.
-Redshift: Provision a Redshift cluster for data warehousing.
+Redshift: Provision a Redshift serverless namespace and workgroup for data warehousing.
 Python Environment: Install necessary Python libraries specified in requirements.txt.

 ![Data Pipeline Architecture](https://github.com/Arvind1997/financial-datawarehouse-aws/assets/13155343/58fee084-e6ba-4092-88ad-65818e6cd393)

+## Redshift Serverless:

+This project uses Redshift's serverless for data warehousing.
+Amazon Redshift automatically provisions and scales data warehouse capacity to deliver fast performance for demanding and unpredictable workloads.
+With Amazon Redshift Serverless, you use a console interface to reach a serverless data warehouse or APIs to build applications.
+Through the data warehouse, you can access your Amazon Redshift managed storage and your Amazon S3 data lake.

 ## Process